mbaumer/us_hep_funding/docs/_states/WI.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  3  Office of Science contracts, totalling  $11,590.00 Who have these contracts gone to?
+In the past 5 years, this state has received:
+3 Office of Science contracts, totalling $11,590.00

                                                 Amount ($)
 vendorname                         fiscal_year
 AMERICAN SOCIETY OF AGRONOMY, INC. 2013               3800